 - Match the content to a visitor’s previous source for consistency

-- The benefits of filling out the page’s signup form
+- Add the benefits of filling out the page’s signup form

-- Summarizing the contents of a guide, white paper, e-book, etc.
+- Summarize the contents of a guide, whitepaper, e-book, etc.

-- A description of an included image or video
+- Present a description of an included image or video

-- Customer testimonials, endorsements, and other forms of social proof
+- Feature customer testimonials, endorsements and other forms of social proof

 However, be sure you don’t stuff as much copy as possible on a landing page or product page, but instead identify opportunities across each type of page where adding copy can provide value to a customer and additional context to the search engines.